Transaction Flow

 Post those batches to L1 to ensure availability and integrity.

-The batcher aggregates sequencer batches (opens new window) into channels (opens new window).
+The batcher aggregates into .
 This allows for more data per compression frame, and therefore a better compression ratio.
-You can read more about this process in the specs (opens new window).
+You can read more about this process .

 When a channel is full or times out it is compressed and written.